 - Preheat over to 165˚C (325˚F) and grease a loaf tin with coconut oil.

 - In a large bowl, whisk together melted coconut oil and maple syrup.
-Add egg and continue to whisk, then add mashed banana, milk, yogurt and vanilla extract and mix well.
+Add eggs and continue to whisk.
+Add mashed banana, milk, yogurt and vanilla extract and mix with a wooden spoon.

-- Next, add in baking soda, salt, cinnamon and all spice and mix.
-Use a big spoon to stir in the flour and desiccated coconut until combined.
+- In the same bowl, mix in baking soda, salt, cinnamon and allspice.
+Gradually stir in the flour and desiccated coconut until combined.

-- Pour batter into greased loaf tin and bake for 55 minutes (or until toothpick come clean out of the centre).
-If topping with macadamia nuts and shredded coconut, take out at 45 minutes, add toppings and put back in oven for a further 10 minutes.
+- Pour batter into greased loaf tin and bake for 55 minutes (or until toothpick comes clean out of the centre).
+After 45 minutes, remove from oven and top with chopped macadamia nuts and shredded coconut, then return to oven to finish baking.
+Allow to cool for at least 1 hour before serving.

 Make the buttered rum sauce: